 There are limits to what an articling student can do in the practise of law.
 These limitations are set out in the Rules of Court and in the Law Society Act, 1996.
 Section 75 of the General Rules under the Law Society Act, 1996 itemizes some of the things that a student may do under the direct supervision of his or her principal.

 Are there specific areas of the law that I have to cover during the articling period?

 When you complete the Education Plan (Form 4) with your Principal, you will be asked to advise the Society the areas of the law in which you will acquire a reasonable knowledge over the course of your Articles.
-Form 4 must be sent to the Society within two weeks of the start of your articles.
+Form 4 must be sent or emailed to the Society within two weeks of the start of your articles.

 Practice areas: You must acquire a reasonable knowledge of substantive law and procedure in at least four of the following practice areas: